in

 One major benefit of smart tracks are also its safety elements.
 The device can identify trends that can cause injuries, therefore enabling early implementation of preventative actions.
 This proactive strategy encourages lifetime in athletes’ careers and helps to decrease downtime.

 Especially notable are environmental and maintenance advantages.
-Compared to conventional surfaces, smart running tracks are made to be more durable and need less maintenance, therefore lowering both operating costs and environmental effect.
+Smart running tracks are more durable than conventional surfaces.
+They require less maintenance, which lowers operating costs and reduces environmental impact.

 What Needs To Be Considered with Smart Tracks?